Mejiabrayan/minimalist-notes/README.md

 ![Minimalist Notes](./src/renderer/src/assets/minimalist-notes.png)

-This is stick a work in progress.
+This is still a work in progress.

 ## To-Do's: